hackerpranavpandey/BlockChain-Course-Project/README.md

 ├── ignition/                 # Hardhat Ignition deployment modules (if used) ├── scripts/                  # Deployment scripts (e.g., deploy.js)
-├── screenshots               # It contain all the screenshots of the DApp ├── requirement.txt           # contains all the dependencies that need to be installed ├── hardhat.config.js         # Hardhat configuration file ├── package-lock.json         # Exact dependency versions for npm ├── package.json              # Project metadata and Node.js dependencies
+├── screenshots               # It contain all the screenshots of the DApp ├── hardhat.config.js         # Hardhat configuration file ├── package-lock.json         # Exact dependency versions for npm
+├── package.json              # Project metadata and Node.js dependencies